ibm-cloud-docs/apps/creds_kube.md

 ### How the Kubernetes cluster is prepared

-Use the **Deploy to cloud** feature to deploy your app to your IBM Containers Kubernetes cluster.
+Use the **Configure continuous delivery** feature to deploy your app to your IBM Kubernetes cluster.
 The feature prepares your Kubernetes cluster with secrets for the credentials of the resources that are associated with your app.
 You can observe the results of the cluster preparation by completing these steps:

 1. Run this command to view the results: `kubectl get secrets`:
   ```